colxi/keypath-resolve/README.md

 ## Global Context Resolutions

-> When the context object is omited, in any of the API methods calls, the resolution will be performed searching in the global object (window/global).
+> By default when the context object is omited ( in any of the API methods calls ), the resolution will be performed searching in the global object (window/global).